-If you have already completed our introductory course or are already comfortable with the subject, this advanced course will help you work on your own fiction writing, be it short stories, life writing, novels of any genre, children’s fiction or plays.
+You may have already completed our introductory course or are already comfortable with the subject, this intermediate creative writing course will allow you to explore specific writing techniques which help build a bridge between the beginner and the more experienced writer.
+The course will help you work on your own fiction writing, be it short stories, life writing, novels of any genre, children’s fiction or plays.

-The course provides the opportunity to develop your characters and characterisation skills, look at how to manage pace, plot and story line.
-You’ll learn to decide what has to stay and what can go.
+The course provides the opportunity to develop your characters and characterisation skills, exploring where and how to manage pace, plot and story line.
+You will learn to decide what has to stay and what can go.
 Example passages from different periods and genres will help you to consider changing dialogue conventions and look at how to bring a setting to life with economy and force.

 Your tutor will suggest deadlines to keep you progressing between classes and give realistic advice on ways to find an agent, if that’s what you’re after, and get published.

 You’ll be encouraged to write a minimum of 2000 words each week within a framework that makes sense.